 A policy perspective published by the European Commission (European Commission, 2008) states that "[t]omorrow's robots will not be confined to industry, but work in the 'real world', providing solutions for many societal issues".
 Indeed, we learn from EU policy frameworks such as the i2020 initiative (European Commission, 2010) that current societal challenges will be met with a wave of innovations to which new and emerging ICTs are essential, including robotics.
+Robots will be assistants, co-operating with people in everyday environments, and in ways that are sensitive to ordinary goings-on-even helping to optimise social decision-making (see also EUROP, 2009).

 &lt;sup>1 The international conference, ICT that makes the difference, took place at Hotel Métropole in Brussels, 22-25 November 2009.
-ICTethics is funded under FP7 Science-in-Society-2008-1.1.2.1, Ethics and new and emerging fields of science and technology (Capacities Programme), contract nr.
-FP7-230368.
+ICTethics is funded under FP7 Science-in-Society-2008-1.1.2.1, Ethics and new and emerging fields of science and technology (Capacities Programme), contract ° FP7-230368.